Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.90 team ERA ranks ninth across all MLB pitching staffs.
+- The Blue Jays' 3.88 team ERA ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (116 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (116 total, 1.3 per game).

-- Manoah makes his first start of the season for the Blue Jays.

-- The 25-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.